-- At Progress Review 1, your team will be required to present a statement of team member roles signed by the whole team. - Roles must be clearly defined - You will be expected to account for your responsibilities at subsequent reviews
+- At Progress Review 1, your team will be required to present a statement of lead developer roles signed by the whole team. - You will be expected to account for your responsibilities at subsequent reviews - Remember: You shouldn't/don't have to be the only monkey working on that system, and you should help others!